khaledmustafa91/ruby-task/README.md

-# How this api works
+# How this API works

 This README would normally document whatever steps are necessary to get the application up and running.

-## run with that command
+# Run that command to run API
 Use that `docker-compose up`

-# requests about /user
+# Requests about /user (user API)

 ### "POST /user"

 ## Description
-user should make a post request with that json body to create new user and the api should return user information and the response will be like that format
+User should make a post request with input json body to create new user and the api should return user information and the response will be like that output format

-### input
+### Input
-post request `post /post, headers { "Content-Type": "application/json" }`
+post request `post '/user', headers { "Content-Type": "application/json" }`

 ```json
 {